logo

 • Avoid inserting your own opinion; stick to summarising the provided information.

-TOEFL Academic Discussion Task
+TOEFL Writing Academic Discussion Task

-The TOEFL Academic Discussion Task requires you to participate in a simulated online discussion on an academic topic.
+The TOEFL Writing Academic Discussion Task requires you to participate in a simulated online discussion on an academic topic.
 This task tests your ability to articulate your opinion, support your arguments, and engage with other perspectives in a written format.

-Structure of Writing Academic Discussion Task
+Structure of TOEFL Writing Academic Discussion Task

 The Academic Discussion Task involves participating in an online discussion format in a class.
 Let's explore the key elements of this task and how to approach it.